 Why life insurance is so important for women

+Life insurance for women is a crucial part of financial planning for the whole family.
 Imagine the matriarch of your family becoming ill or passing away.
 A tragic event will not only result in an emotional loss but a substantial impact on the operations of the household as well as the finances.

-This key benefit is a life saver for many families who experience a terminal, critical or chronic illness and require continued income to cover expenses; this is where living benefits kick in to provide supplemental income to the insured.
+This key benefit is a lifesaver for many families who experience a terminal, critical, or chronic illness and require steady income to cover expenses.
+This is where living benefits kick in to provide supplemental income to the insured.
 Living benefits can provide coverage in three major categories of illness.

-- Critical illness: Examples include ALS (Lou Gehrig's disease), Heart Attack, Stroke, Cancer, Blindness, Sudden Cardiac Arrest, Major Organ Transplant etc
+- Critical illness: Examples include ALS (Lou Gehrig's disease), Heart Attack, Stroke, Cancer, Blindness, Sudden Cardiac Arrest, Major Organ Transplant, etc.

 - Chronic illness: A doctor has certified, within the past 12 months, that you are unable to perform 2 out of 6 "activities of daily living" for a period of at least 90 consecutive days without assistance or you are cognitively impaired.

 At the end of the day, you want to protect yourself and your family with the right life insurance.
 One that ensures you are all well taken care of in the event of illness or a tragic accident.